pip-services/pip-services-docs/content/en/net/mqtt/connect/mqtt_connection.md

 The MqttConnection class allows you to create MQTT connections using the default driver.

+**Important points**

 By defining a connection and sharing it through multiple message queues you can reduce number of used connections.

 #### Configuration parameters